zack2016/smarthome/doc/developer/source/development_plugin/plugin_in5minutes.md

 The file containing metadata of the plugin has the following sections:

 * `plugin`  -  global attributes of the plugin
-* `plugin_parameters`  - definition of the parameters used in `etc/plugin.yaml`
+* `parameters`  - definition of the parameters used in `etc/plugin.yaml`
 * `item_attributes`  -  definition of the item-attributes that are defined by this plugin
+* `item_structs`  -  templates of item structures (sub-trees) for use with the plugin
+* `logic_parameters`  -  definition of parameters for logics, that are implemented in the plugin
+* `plugin_functions`  -  functions definied in the plugin to be used by logics

-At the moment only one definition is required.
-It is the type of the plugin.
-The type of the plugin can be one of the following:
+The type of the plugin is required an can be one of the following:

 * gateway
 * interface